invalidusrname/movie-collector/README.md

 There's a few settings files that will have to be adjusted.
 These files are not included, but there are ones with an associated 'sample' extension you can use as a starting point.
 Adjust the following files as necessary:

 - amazonrc.txt     (amazon configuration settings used to lookup and movies)
 - config.yml       (application-wide settings.
-Currently used to for mail and hoptoad settings)
+Currently used to for mail settings)
 - database.yml     (the same familiar database settings present in most rails apps)
-- facebooker.yml   (facebook application settings)
-- twitter_auth.yml (twitter application settings)

 ## Deploying